 A comprehensive Programme, with the details of the Challenge, the teams and the Race Card, will be available approximately three weeks before the event.
 Each team will receive 40 complimentary copies of the Programme at that time, for distribution or sale amongst families, friends and colleagues.
 Teams may keep the income from any sales as a donation to their nominated charity.

-We are indebted to the generous financial support from our corporate sponsors – the Shepherd Group, Saville Audio Visual, and SIMPSON of York - which is invaluable for the smooth running of the event.
+We are indebted to the generous financial support from our corporate sponsors – the Shepherd Group, Saville Group, and SIMPSON of York - which is invaluable for the smooth running of the event.
+See our sponsor page

 As a Club we recognise our obligations under the General Data Protection Regulations, in respect of the data about individuals that we have been supplied with by Teams for the purpose of taking part in the Annual Dragon Boat Challenges (ADBC).
 We have made arrangements to ensure the data is held securely and will only be used for purposes connected directly with them, and other Rotary Club of York activities, and will not be supplied to any third party without the individual’s consent.
 The Crew Declaration referred to under "Declaration" above will seek consent for the Teams’ data to be retained and used for that purpose, and for photos taken during the course of the events to be used for publicity purposes associated with the ADBC.

 In the unlikely event that the river is in flood, it would be too dangerous to race and the event would have to be cancelled.
 By monitoring river conditions with the Environment Agency and the Canal and River Trust, every effort would be made to notify cancellation to the Team Contacts by Friday 12th July.
 In the event of a sudden deterioration of river conditions, however, the organisers reserve the right, on advice from those concerned, to cancel the event at any time.